Can Parents Get Compensation When Their Children Get Injured?

 A doctor or other medical professional may be liable for your child’s injury.
 This stems from a lack of proper care or medical malpractice, including birth injuries.

-The party responsible for an injury to your child doesn’t have to be 100% at fault for you or your child to be compensated, either.
+The party responsible for an injury to your child doesn’t have to be 100% at fault for you or your child to be compensated.
 As long as they are found partially negligent, you or your child can be awarded damages to cover their medical bills and emotional distress.

 How Compensation is Distributed

 A judge must approve any settlement of a personal injury case involving a minor.
-The judge has a say in where the money is held and how the money is handled.
-They do this for the best interest of the child.
+The judge has a say in where the money is held and how the money is handled to ensure it’s used in the child’s best interests.

 When a Child is Compensated

-If smaller amounts are awarded, they may be distributed into a bank account where the child can manage the funds once they turn 18.
+If smaller amounts are awarded, they may be deposited into a bank account that the child can manage once they turn 18.
 Parents typically won’t have access to these funds.

 When Parents are Compensated